City Baking Guide

 Winter

-Heated indoor air lowers humidity and can dry dough quickly, so hydration support is often necessary.
+Heated indoor air lowers humidity and can dry dough quickly, so hydration support is often necessary before bigger recipe rewrites.

 Spring

-Storm and humidity swings can shift flour absorption; adjust liquids incrementally.
+Storm and humidity swings can shift flour absorption.
+Adjust liquids incrementally instead of stacking multiple fixes.

 Summer

-Warmer kitchens accelerate fermentation, so watch dough volume and temperature closely.
+Warmer kitchens accelerate fermentation, so watch dough volume and temperature closely, especially in enriched dough and sourdough.

 Fall

-Dense seasonal loaves and quick breads need earlier center checks to avoid underbaked cores.
+Dense seasonal loaves and quick breads need earlier center checks so the crust does not outrun the core.

 Baking Classes in Park City, Utah